orb-community/orb-website/docs/index.md

 ## Where Orb fits

-The worl is awaish in observability tools.
+The world is awash in observability tools.
 Orb is different because it focuses on the network edge - dynamic, distributed environments where resources are at a premium but the impact on end user experiences is high.

 Orb is designed to integrate seamlessly with modren observability stacks.
 It minimizes the grunt work of building a data pipeline while producing the real-time, actionable intelligence you need from the network edge.